DEV-5/MY_NOTES/Linux_Embedded_development.md

 - Memory is released for other needs once all data is swapped out of `LRU` pages.

-- when application initiate an access operations on swapped out memories a **page fault**(software interrupt) us triggered by the cpu
+- when application initiate an access operations on swapped out memories a **page fault**(software interrupt) is triggered by the CPU.

 - Kernel page fault handler resolves page fault exception by swapping in application data from back store (swap) into a free memory block and reactivating mapping data.

 - Swap in and swap out activities will impact application execution performance.

-- Applications can verify state of allocated memory through an API `minicore`
+- Applications can verify state of allocated memory through an API `mincore`

   - `int mincore(void addr[.length], size_t length, unsigned char *vec);`